ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 This extension pack installs recommended extensions for Keil Studio development.
 The extensions included are listed in the **Details** of the pack in Visual Studio Code and detailed in the [Extensions available in the pack](#extensions-available-in-the-pack) section below.

 The main Keil Studio extensions available are **Arm CMSIS csolution**, **Arm Device Manager** and **Arm Embedded Debugger**.
-They can work in combination and enable you to manage CMSIS solutions (csolution projects), flash projects to a device and undertake debugging.
+They can work in combination and enable you to manage CMSIS solutions (csolution projects), run projects on a device and undertake debugging.

 This Readme explains how to install the extensions with the **Keil Studio Pack** and gives you the main steps to set up your development environment (check the **CMSIS csolution** extension Readme to get the full details).
 Once your environment is ready, check the [Tutorial](#tutorial) to understand what you can do with the extensions.